phnx-im/docs/src/spec/authentication_service/security_guarantees.md

 The authentication system consists of the authentication services (AS’, one operated by each homeserver operator), which act as a trusted third party for their respective homeserver, and a validation module run on each client.
 For more information on the consequences of a malicious or compromised AS, see [here](../../threat_model/qualitative/authentication_service.md).

-The AS of a homeserver issues client credentials for each of its users’ clients.
+The AS of a homeserver issues client credentials its users’ clients.
 The clients can then use the credentials to sign the leaf credentials used in each of their groups or in their pre-published MLS KeyPackages.
 The leaf credentials are then used to sign messages as per the MLS specification.

 When a client receives a message from another client, it performs the following validation steps: